HASAN-Ammar/PyGaSAL-AH/README.md

 # PyGaSal

-This GitHub is dedicated to the Gaming Sales project for the Aout21_Bootcamp_DS.
+This GitHub is dedicated to the Gaming Sales project.

-Team members: Ammar Hasan and Cristobal Gallardo.